gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 and [@ImportResource](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html)
 annotations on a Spring `@Configuration` or `@SpringBootApplication` class.
-The moment you explicitly provide a bean definition that would otherwise be provided by [spring-data-gemfire-name] using one of the annotations, the annotation-based configuration is disabled.
+The moment you explicitly provide a bean definition that would otherwise be provided by Spring Data for VMware GemFire using one of the annotations, the annotation-based configuration is disabled.

 Note